shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 2. Writing detailed modules is beyond the scope of this lab.
 However, we utilize a stub of a module to take advantage of puppet's [file serving capabilities](https://docs.puppet.com/puppet/latest/reference/modules_fundamentals.html#files).
 Puppet provides the ability to access files from the special path puppet:///modules/&lt;module&gt;/&lt;filename&gt;.
 We use this method to truly simplify the example.

-In practice, you would generate a module with `puppet module generate <author-module>`answer the questions and use that module to store all your custom manifests.
+In practice, you would generate a module with `puppet module generate <author-module>` to answer the questions and use that module to store all your custom manifests.
 We create a bare minimum module skipping the interview questions for the purposes of this lab.

 ## Update manifest to copy file

 ![](/assets/SIMPLE-PUP-003.2.png)

-# Create a minimum viable module skeleton
+# Create a Minimally Viable Module Skeleton

 ## Create the Partial Module Directory Structure